 The process of getting high-quality backlinks can take time.
 Usually, this is because you must manually contact each website and understand your options for how to win them.

 And once you connect with a top authority site, there is no guarantee Google will index it.
 This is especially true if go after a competitive keyword: the harder the keyword difficulty, the more time it takes before Google updates the search results.

 Brand Story Telling with Content Marketing

-Look at it this way, when the narrative is positive and compelling it might go viral.
-This is exactly what you want, virality is the best form of free marketing.
-By going viral you not only open your brand up to the masses but you are doing so FOR FREE!
+Look at it this way: when the narrative is positive and compelling, it can go viral fast.
+This is exactly what you want!
+Online sharing is the best form of free marketing.
+By going viral, you not only open your brand up to the masses, but you are doing so FOR FREE!